PratyushTripathy/global_flood_mapper/readme.md

 The advanced version of the tool provides option to tweak a few parameters that influence the flood maps.
 Please read the details here.
 </ul>

-Please use the following to cite the portal:<br/>
+<br/>Following citation is recommended:
-Tripathy, P. & Malladi, T. (2020). <em>A novel application for rapid flood mapping using Sentinel-1 SAR data and Google Earth Engine.</em> (manuscript in preparation)
+Tripathy, P. & Malladi, T. (2020). <em> A novel application for rapid flood mapping using Sentinel-1 SAR data and Google Earth Engine. </em> (manuscript in preparation)